 A lender will use your score to help assess an application for a loan and thus decide on the risk associated with lending money.
 The risk that is decided on will affect whether a customer is accepted for a loan and if so, the interest rate associated to the proposed loan.

 Each individual lender will have their own criteria for how to judge your risk.
-A good credit report is not a guarantee to be accepted for a loan, but it helps.
+It helps to have a good credit report, although it is not a guarantee to be accepted for a loan.

 A credit report usually holds the following information:

 As mentioned previously, the first step should always be to obtain a copy of your credit report and check for mistakes.
-If you find any, then report them to the credit agency so that they can be removed, which should then improve your rating.
+If you find any errors, then report them to the credit agency so that they can be removed.
+This should then improve your credit rating.

-Make sure you are on the electoral roll: Again this is good for your rating as it suggests stability and also community involvement, which is always a plus with lenders.
+Make sure you are on the electoral roll.
+Again this is good for your rating as it suggests stability and also community involvement.
+This is always a plus with lenders.

-Have a landline number: Again, this suggests stability to a lender.
+Have a landline number.
+Again, this suggests stability to a lender.
 Provide full details for a fuller picture.

 Stay at one address.
-Stability etc. Do not lie on credit application forms: Inconsistencies can have a negative effect on your credit score.
+Stability etc. Do not lie on credit application forms.
+Inconsistencies can have a negative effect on your credit score.
 Lenders could even consider this fraudulent.
 Tell the truth, and get the right deal for you.